Skip to main navigation

 Childbirth: Perineal Massage Before Labor

-In women, the perineum is the muscle and tissue between the anus and the vulva.
-During childbirth, the perineum stretches and sometimes tears.
-One way to help prevent tearing is to stretch and massage the perineum for a few weeks before your due date.
+During childbirth, the perineum stretches and often tears.
+The perineum is the muscle and tissue between the anus and the vagina.
+One step you could take that might help prevent tearing is to stretch and massage the perineum for a few weeks before your due date.

-Studies show that women who did regular perineal massage reported less perineal pain in the weeks after childbirth.
-Women having their first vaginal delivery also had lower rates of episiotomy.footnote 1
+Studies show that some people who did regular perineal massage reported less perineal pain in the weeks after childbirth.
+People having their first vaginal delivery also had lower rates of episiotomy.footnote 1

-Starting at week 34 of your pregnancy, take about 5 minutes to massage your perineum, three to four times a week.
-The goal is to get the muscle and tissue used to stretching.
+Starting at week 34 of your pregnancy, take about 5 minutes to massage your perineum, 3 to 4 times a week.
 At first, it may burn and feel uncomfortable.
-But this will get better after a few massage sessions.
+But this should get better after a few massage sessions.

 - Still pressing and stretching outward, sweep down to 6 o'clock and over to 9 o'clock.